-Paints and Coatings stewards (such as producers, brand owners, first importers and manufacturers) in Ontario must discharge their obligation to manage designated wastes in Ontario.
+Paints and Coatings stewards (i.e., producers, brand owners, first importers and manufacturers) in Ontario must discharge their obligation to manage designated wastes in Ontario.
 They are financially responsible for ensuring the end of life management of those designated wastes.
-In Ontario, Stewards discharge this obligation for paint as members of PCA, who manages the supply chain.
-There is no cost to Non-Municipal Collection Sites (i.e., retail stores or commercial sites) for the supplies and services provided for the collection, transportation and processing of paint if they sign-up to become a PCA Collection Site.
+In Ontario, Stewards discharge this obligation for paints and coatings as members of Product Care, who manages the supply chain.
+There is no cost to Non-Municipal Collection Sites (i.e., retail stores) for the supplies and services provided for the collection, transportation and processing of waste paint if they sign-up to become a Product Care Collection Site.